JJ/docker-daleksay/README.md

     sudo docker run -it --rm jjmerelo/docker-daleksay -f cow -s Hey ya

 (with *stoner* meaning starry eyes and sticking-out tongue).
 List all available ASCII figures with

 	sudo docker run -it --rm jjmerelo/docker-daleksay -l

 You can also user the additional ASCII art from Paul Kaefer, for instance

 	sudo docker run --rm -it jjmerelo/docker-daleksay -f nyan Mwahahahaha

 ## Source for everything

-This program is based in the old cowsay, and called for no reason critterhey.
-Check it out at http://github.com/JJ/critterhey
+This program is based in the old cowsay, and called daleksay due to the new incorporation and to brand it as a future version of a cow. .
+Check it out at http://github.com/JJ/daleksay